Being A Mother

 Finally, he steps forward to claim his bride, and my tears, which had threatened before, spill over as I watch Grace lovingly kiss her daughter's hand before placing it in Adam's.

-We are mothers, she and I—mothers who've witnessed our children suffer and triumph over misery.Today, we entrust their care and happiness to each other in the knowledge that they're safe in the all-consuming love we wished for them.
+We are mothers, she and I—mothers who've witnessed our children suffer and triumph over misery.Today, we entrust their care and happiness to each other, knowing they're safe in the all-consuming love we've always wished for them.